mku11/Salmon-AES-CTR/libs/projects/SalmonLibsTypeScript.VS2022/README.txt

 To run a specific test case:
 npm run test -- salmon-core -t="shouldEncryptAndDecryptText"

+To run test cases from Visual Studio:
+Open Visual studio
+Rebuild Project
+Open Test Explorer and run test cases as per usual

+To run test cases in the browser:
+Include the following in your html, all output will be in the console.
+Make sure you only include 1 suite file (ie: salmon-core.test.js or salmon-fs.test.js)
+<script type="module" src="test/setup_browser_test_runner.js"/></script>
+<script type="module" src="test/salmon-core/salmon-core.test.js"/></script>

 To run static code analysis:
 npm run lint